 As the seedlings grow, they will need water.
 You will know if they need water by lifting the containers.
 A dry container will feel very light.

-Watering from above is not a good idea.
-Instead water from below by placing the jugs into a tray with water.
+Water from below by placing the jugs into a tray with water.
 They will soak up the water.

 Hardening off plants in winter sowing

 About a week before planting seedlings in the garden, open the containers.
 Start that process in a shady, sheltered location.
 Slowly introduce them to sunlight and wind.
 Covering at first with fleece is a good idea.
 After that, they are ready to be planted and grow into healthy plants.
+Note that hardy seedlings can be planted out before the last frost date and heat-loving plants after.
+Find a schedule here.

 If you want to learn more about winter gardening, here are some inspiring books: